mjfrigaard/sharing-your-work/manuscript/02chapter.md

 ![](images/02-copy-paste-workflow.png)

-As you can see from the image, you'll be required to go back through the same elaborate workflow whenever you receive feedback or input to your project.
+As we can see from the image, we'll be required to go back through the same elaborate workflow whenever we receive feedback or input to our project.
 Each time will take just as long as the first.

 We recommend an alternative to the copy + paste workflow based on the activities of a modern scientist from Jeff Leek we outlined in Chapter 1: